nesterone/sf-eng-init-fellow/bootcamp/tools-for-collaboration-1.md

 #Tools for collaboration 1

+//TODO: rename to more clear like 'Learn Git and Github'

 **[<= Back](learning-principles.md)**		*	*	*	**[Next =>](tools-for-collaboration-2.md)**

 In that section we would concentrate on learning on 'How to use Git'.